Best Portable Solar Panels in 2021

 The best RV solar panels come with a solar battery charge controller that is waterproof.

-There used to be a time when Renogy's solar controllers were not waterproof on their portable solar panels.
+That said, there was a time when Renogy's solar controllers were not waterproof.

-If you happen to purchase a portable solar panel without a waterproof controller, you are going to have to be very mindful and keep it out of the wet weather.
+If you happen to purchase a portable solar panel without a waterproof controller, be very mindful of the wet weather.

 Solar Panel Electrical Connectors